devenkhatri/dhimahi-preview-site/content/insights/cloud-migration-sme-security-guide.md

 tags: ["Cloud Migration", "Security", "Cost Optimization", "SME", "IT Strategy"]
 ---

-# Cloud Migration for SMEs: Security and Cost Optimization Guide

 Move to cloud safely while reducing IT costs by 40-60% with proper planning and security measures.